Scalingo/documentation/_posts/deployment/2000-01-01-deploy-scalingo-from-travis-ci.md

 ### Scalingo API Token

-Your API token is available on the Profile page of [Scalingo Dashboard](https://my.scalingo.com/profile).
+Your API token is available on the 'Profile' page of [Scalingo Dashboard](https://my.scalingo.com/profile).

 ### Options

-Beside of `provider` and `api_key` you can customize these optional parameters:
+Beside `provider` and `api_key` you can customize these optional parameters:

 - **app**: App is the name of your app on Scalingo, it is extracted from the remote option.
 - **on**: Specify the branch to deploy from, default is `master`.
 Change this if your code is not on master.
 You can also trigger the deploy from any branch:
 ```yaml
 deploy:
   on:
     all_branches: true
 ```
 - **remote**: Default remote is `scalingo`.
 Change this if you have a different git remote name.
 - **username** and **password**: replace the `api_key` option.